isaiahsarju/MultiEncoder/README.md

 # MultiEncoder
 **MultiEncoder** is a multiple encoder.
-It encodes multiple in multiple formats so you can quickly deduce what encoding you're working wit.
+It encodes  in multiple formats so you can quickly deduce what encoding you're working wit.

 ## Install

+### Docker if you want
 Build the container:

 `docker build -t multiencoder .`

 Then run it:

-`docker run -it multiencoder /bin/bash`
+`docker run --name multiencoder -it multiencoder /bin/bash`

 For testing I find it easier to mount directory so I can use host's text editor instead of the container's text editor.

-`docker run -v [host path to MultiEncoder]:/root/MultiEncoder/ -it multiencoder /bin/bash`
+`docker run --name multiencoder -v [host path to MultiEncoder]:/root/MultiEncoder/ -it multiencoder /bin/bash`

+### Final Setup
-Within container run:
+Then run:
 ```
 pip3 install virtualenv
 python3 -m venv env